andrasq/node-docs/klog.md

 * client http: send line, wait for ack
 * server rpc: listen for line, append line (`qrpc`), ack when only when asked
 * client rpc: send line, ask for ack later
-* client bulk: checkpoint line to local journal, swap journals, upload in batches, ack when done.
+* journaled: checkpoint line to local journal, swap journals, upload in batches, ack when done.
 Multi-process safe journal swapping is built into `qfputs`.
 * locally checkpointed line is synced to server after 10ms